IE-482-582/Final-Project---Maze-Runners/README.md

-# Maze Runner
+# Maze Runners
 ---
-#### Project Names - multi_robot & rbx1
+#### Project Names - rbx1
 ---
 #### Team Members
 - Ruthvik Balakrishna Jois (50314910)
 - Balaji Shubham Kandhi (50314942)

 ## Project Objective
 The maze runner project consists of 2 robot which passes through a maze using the voice commands.
-The robots will be fully voice controlled and has to pass through the obstacle course without hitting each other or with the walls.
-In other words, it will contain collision avoidance.
-The robots will be controlled by a single operator who will command the robots by name and the robots will move simultaneously on his/her command.
+The robots are fully voice controlled and has to pass through the obstacle course without hitting each other or with the walls.
+In other words, it also contains collision avoidance.
+The robots are controlled by a single operator who will command the robots by name and the robots will move simultaneously on his/her command.

 ---
 ## Creating the Multi-robot Worlds & giving voice command for Gazebo